Health statistics introduced

 - supporting evidence-based policymaking.

 In an effort to support EU Member States better in their policymaking and to boost analytical capabilities, the EU has brought together internationally renowned expertise in a two-year exercise that is designed to gauge its progress towards providing effective, accessible and resilient health systems.
-Health at a glance: Europe (OECD and the European Commission, 2016) provides a descriptive comparison of the health status of the EU’s population and the performance of health systems.
-It was accompanied by a set of concise, country profiles that will emphasise the particular characteristics and challenges being faced in each of the Member States and supplemented by a European Commission paper that discusses cross-cutting policy implications of the findings, highlighting areas for potential mutual learning and added value.
+Health at a glance: Europe (OECD and the European Commission, 2018) provides a neutral, descriptive comparison of the health status of the EU’s population and the performance of health systems.

-The EU’s third programme for health in the EU is complemented by research framework programmes (for example, supporting initiatives in areas such as biotechnology), or cohesion funds (for example, supporting investment in healthcare infrastructure, e-health services, or initiatives to promote active ageing).
+The EU’s third programme for health in the EU is complemented by research framework programmes (for example, supporting initiatives in areas such as biotechnology), cohesion funds (for example, supporting investment in healthcare infrastructure, e-health services, or initiatives to promote active ageing) and the European fund for strategic investments.

 Healthcare and health workforce

-Population ageing will continue to be a challenge for the EU’s health sector in the coming decades.
-The demand for healthcare is expected to increase dramatically as a result of an ageing population and at the same time the proportion of the people in work will often stagnate or, at least in some of the EU Member States, decline.
+Population ageing is expected to become an even greater challenge for the EU’s health sector in the coming decades.
+The demand for healthcare is expected to increase dramatically as a result of an ageing population.
+At the same time, the proportion of people in work will often stagnate or, at least in some of the EU Member States, decline.
 As a result, there may be staff shortages in certain medical specialisations or geographic areas.
-In 2014, more than one third of all doctors in the EU were aged 55 or over.
+In 2016, close to two fifths (39 %) of doctors in the EU were aged 55 years or over, with 8 % aged 65 years or over.
+Other external issues affecting the healthcare workforce include technological innovation, changing care demands, and migration patterns, while internal issues, other than simply workforce ageing, include issues of recruitment and retention, skills and geographic mismatches.

-An action plan for the EU health workforce (SWD(2012 093 final) seeks to help EU Member States tackle this challenge, by: improving workforce planning and forecasting; anticipating future skills’ needs; improving the recruitment and retention of health professionals; mitigating the negative effects of migration on health systems.
-The plan is part of the broader strategy Towards a job-rich recovery (COM(2012) 173 final).
+An action plan for the EU health workforce (SWD(2012 093 final) seeks to help EU Member States tackle these challenges, by: improving workforce planning and forecasting; anticipating future skills’ needs; improving the recruitment and retention of health professionals; mitigating the negative effects of migration on health systems.
+Between 2013 and 2016 there was a joint action on health workforce planning and forecasting with 30 associated partners and 34 collaborative partners from 28 European countries working together on advancing the issue of planning and forecasting.
+Since 2017, this work has been continued through SEPEN — Support for the health workforce planning and forecasting expert network.

 Health and safety at work